vuejs/vitepress/docs/config/app-configs.md

 `transformHtml` is a build hook to transform the content of each page before saving to disk.

 ::: warning
-Modifying the html content may cause hydration problems in runtime.
+Don't mutate anything inside the `ctx`.
+Also, modifying the html content may cause hydration problems in runtime.
 :::

 ```ts